ultralytics/ultralytics/docs/en/datasets/explorer/api.md

 ```

 ## 1. Similarity Search

 Similarity search is a technique for finding similar images to a given image.
 It is based on the idea that similar images will have similar embeddings.
 One the embeddings table is built, you can get run semantic search in any of the following ways:

 - On a given index / list of indices in the dataset like - `exp.get_similar(idx=[1,10], limit=10)`
 - On any image/ list of images not in the dataset - `exp.get_similar(img=["path/to/img1", "path/to/img2"], limit=10)`
+-

-In case of multiple inputs, the aggregade of their embeddings is used.
+In case of multiple inputs, the aggregate of their embeddings is used.

 You get a pandas dataframe with the `limit` number of most similar data points to the input, along with their distance in the embedding space.
 You can use this dataset to perform further filtering